 But POCO is a really good option for those looking for a no-frills phone with a stellar performance.
 I am using it for many days and find the phone to be a good daily driver.

-Zenfone 5Z is a bit premium and also comes with better design and even has a slightly better rear camera.
+Zenfone 5Z is a bit premium and also comes with a better design and even has a slightly better rear camera.
 But for the Price or 21,000 or even the Rs.
-23,990 version both are a great deal for the money and you can definitely buy these without bothering about the some of the nitpicking issues.
+23,990 versions both are a great deal for the money and you can definitely buy these without bothering about some of the nitpicking issues.